 Seafood in the kitchen

-Seafood is high in protein and contains the healthy omega-3 fatty acids together with natural minerals and vitamins.
+Seafood is high in protein and contains the healthy omega-3 fatty acids as well as important natural minerals and vitamins across the different species.

 Royal Greenland caters for many different customers across the world, with very different products.
 In Asia, ranges include halibut frills for sushi, whole fish for soup and grilled dishes, and shellfish and marinated fish for convenience.
 In Europe, there is a great preference for ready-cooked and peeled prawns, smoked fish and convenient coated, marinated or stuffed fish ready for the oven.